There are a few reasons why your orders may not be importing. The most common include:

 Order Status Mapping

-Some marketplaces allow custom statuses, where you must map your custom status to the ShipStation order statuses.
-If your order has a status that isn't mapped, ShipStation will not know to import it.
+Some marketplaces allow custom order statuses, so you must map these custom status to the ShipStation order statuses.
+If your order has a status that isn't mapped, ShipStation will not import it.

 To update your order status mappings, please follow the instructions here.